-- The information given in the Board of Directors' Report for the year ended at 31 December 2019 is consistent with the financial statements, - The Board of Directors' Report has been prepared in accordance with the legal requirements of article 150 of L. 4548/2018 to which article 98 of L. 4072/2012 redirects.
+- The information given in the Board of Directors' Report for the year ended at 31 December 2020 is consistent with the financial statements, - The Board of Directors' Report has been prepared in accordance with the legal requirements of article 150 of L. 4548/2018.